tudo-seal/cosy/README.md

 It efficiently handles specification and constraints of these modular components, describing how they connect and which performance criteria need to be satisfied.

+## APIs

+`CoSy` can be used in two different ways.

+- Using the `Synthesizer`.
+This enables using all features but is more complicated to use.
+- Using the `Maestro`.
+This enables using less features, but is easy to use.

+The `Synthesizer` is the recommended way for "power-users" to interact with `CoSy`.
+Publications that primarily focus on type-theoretic aspects usually use it.

+The `Maesto` is the cute creature playing with building blocks (modular components) on the logo.
+This gifted architect is incredible at connecting these to satisfy any `target` a user may `query` for.
+The `Maestro` API is intended to be easy to use, but the trade-off is lower flexibility.

+For most technological applications of combinatory synthesis to other fields, e.g. synthesizing physical structures, the `Maestro` is sufficient.

+## Examples

+Examples currently all employ the `Maestro`.

 - For a simple example for a theoretically minded computer scientist, see: [Fibonacci](https://tudo-seal.github.io/cosy/quick-start/)
 - For a simple example for a practically minded engineer, see: [Robot Arm (WIP)](#)